 Sec.
-16-227. - Driving bicycles Use of bicycles and micromobility vehicles on sidewalks.
+16-227. - Use of bicycles and micromobility vehicles on sidewalks.

 It shall be unlawful to drive or ride a bicycle or micromobility vehicle within a sidewalk area in the central business district unless it is at a permanent or temporary driveway.
-All other sidewalks shall be for the joint use of pedestrians and non-motorized bicycles requiring manual power.
 In the interest of public safety, the director shall be authorized to prohibit the operation of bicycles and micromobility vehicles on other sidewalks located in high pedestrian traffic areas.
 All bicycles and micromobility vehicles shall yield the right of way on sidewalks to pedestrians.